Review of The Wind Rises (2013)

 Seen in 2014.

-A near-sighted boy from a poor country grows up to engineer airplanes.
-He is guided by dreams, especially by an imagined version of Count “Gianni” Caproni (1886-1957).
+Horikoshi, a near-sighted boy from a poor country, grows up to engineer airplanes.
+He is guided by dreams, especially by an imagined version of Count “Gianni” Caproni (1886–1957).
 The dreamed Caproni compares the use of planes for killing to the horrors of building the pyramids: An evil necessary for such beauty.

 When the adult Horikoshi’s first design for a fighter has failed, he is re-energized by love.
 The film leads up to his first successful design for the Imperial Japanese Navy: the Mitsubishi A5M fighter.

-Good human sound effects.
-Good visuals, particularly the luxurious crowd scenes.
+The film has good human sound effects, pioneered in “House-hunting” (2006).
+Good visuals too, particularly the luxurious crowd scenes.
 The dream sequences are dominated by dull grassy plains.
 The various disasters, including the great 1923 earthquake and fire, are rendered with fairly little emotionality.
 The untrained and inexperienced Anno Hideaki performs poorly in the lead role.

 At its heart, the film is a fantasy about constant encouragement toward egotism in one’s creative passion.
-One may read this as a metaphor for Miyazaki’s devotedness to his career over his family life.
+I read this as a metaphor for Miyazaki’s devotedness to his career over his family life, as noted in “I Left Raising Our Children to My Wife” (1992).
 At the same time, Miyazaki is obviously and—in interviews—explicitly ambivalent about Horikoshi’s work as a voluntary bottleneck in the production of instruments of violence for an obviously unworthy regime.
-This ambivalence gives the film its ambiguity, a trait it shares with a book it references, Thomas Mann’s The Magic Mountain (1924), and with Porco Rosso (1992).
+He opens “Sacrifices of the Sky” saying that “What we humans do is far too merciless”, and shows the same attidute here.
+His ambivalence gives the film its ambiguity, a trait it shares with a book it references, Thomas Mann’s The Magic Mountain (1924), with Porco Rosso (1992), and with Morita Naruo’s “Kokkyōsenjō no heishi” (2000), a similarly romantic wartime story about the denial of a man’s love of flying.